yonglin-wang/temporal-relation-annotation/README.md

   ```
   git add <your annotated tasks>
   git commit -m "<messages you wanna add>"
-  git push origin <phase-your name>
+  git push -u origin <branch name>
   ```
-- Go back to github webpage.
-Click the green `Compare and pull request`.
-Then, you will go into the `Open a pull request` page:
+  **CAVEATE**: only make changes to the file with the number you were allocated, otherwise your request may be rejected!

+- Navigate to the original GitHub repository, and you should see a big green button marked "Compare and pull request".
+Click that button and you will be taken to a page giving you the opportunity to describe your pull request and showing you the changes you have made:
 <img src="https://github.com/YonglinWang-Brandeis/cs140-groupB-annotation-files/blob/master/img/open_pull.jpg" width="70%" height="70%">
   Then, click the green `Pull request`.
 Done!

+For more information, please check the [official website](https://archaeogeek.github.io/gettingstartedwithgit/github/pullrequest.html).

 ### First time using MAE: